SUBSCRIBE TO OUR FREE NEWSLETTER

 The changes proposed will mean that legal challenges can only be made by people directly affected by a development, such as a land holder.

 "I won't be directly affected by the Shenhua mine, but my regional environment and my entire community will be," said Nicky Chirlian, a member of the Upper Mooki Landcare Group challenging another controversial project, the Shenhua Watermark coal mine proposed for the Liverpool Plains of New South Wales, Australia.
-"If these changes go ahead, it will undermine basic justice and fairness for rural communities who are facing off against the biggest mining companies in the world."
+"If these changes go ahead, it will undermine basic justice and fairness for rural communities facing off against the biggest mining companies in the world."

 Echoing that charge, the Australian Conservation Society said the political maneuver was "nothing short of an attempt to strip communities of their right to a healthy environment."

-Essentially, Ritter said, Abbott and his coalition are "seeking to legislate special treatment and fast tracking for an industry in decline that causes significant environmental and economic damage."
+Essentially, Ritter said, Abbott and his coalition are "seeking to legislate special treatment and fast-tracking for an industry in decline that causes significant environmental and economic damage."